monsteragain/TidyData/Codebook.md

 # Code Book

 The Raw data file comprised 561 numeric variables capturing the sensor data where this was filtered down, by this project, to 86 variables capturing summary and standard deviation measures.
-Also, each measure row includes a subject id and an actitvity.
+Also, each measure row includes a subject id and an activity.
 The Table below describes each of the variable presented in the resulting tidy data set.

-* __activity__ - describes the activivity and can be one of: WALKING, WALKING\_UPSTAIRS, WALKING\_DOWNSTAIRS,
+* __activity__ - describes the activity and can be one of: WALKING, WALKING\_UPSTAIRS, WALKING\_DOWNSTAIRS,
 SITTING, STANDING, or LAYING
 * __subject__ - an integer between 1 and 30 identifying the volunteer in the experiment.
 * __tbodyAccMeanX__ - Time domain body acceleration signal mean for X.
 * __tbodyAccMeanY__ - Time domain body acceleration signal mean for Y.
 * __tbodyAccMeanZ__ - Time domain body acceleration signal mean for Z.
-* __tbodyAccStdX__ - Time domain body acceleration signal standard deviation fo X.
+* __tbodyAccStdX__ - Time domain body acceleration signal standard deviation for X.
-* __tbodyAccStdY__ - Time domain body acceleration signal standard deviation fo Y.
+* __tbodyAccStdY__ - Time domain body acceleration signal standard deviation for Y.
-* __tbodyAccStdZ__ - Time domain body acceleration signal standard deviation fo Z.
+* __tbodyAccStdZ__ - Time domain body acceleration signal standard deviation for Z.
 * __tGravityAccMeanX__ - Time domain gravity acceleration signal mean for X.
 * __tGravityAccMeanY__ - Time domain gravity acceleration signal mean for Y.
 * __tGravityAccMeanZ__ - Time domain gravity acceleration signal mean for Z.